-DIVI 2039--Special Topics Denominational Heritage (hrs. as specified when course is offered)
+DIVI 2039 - Special Topics Denominational Heritage (hrs. as specified when course is offered)

-DIVI 2049--Special Topics in Church History (hrs. as specified when course is offered)
+DIVI 2049 - Special Topics in Church History (hrs. as specified when course is offered)

-DIVI 2149--Special Topics in Christian Classics (hrs. as specified when course is offered)
+DIVI 2149 - Special Topics in Christian Classics (hrs. as specified when course is offered Study of a relevant topic not otherwise covered in the curriculum.)